Designing a Course with our Team

 - Ensuring color combinations are high contrast and can be perceived by students who are colorblind.

 - Creating descriptive and unique links.

 - Sharing information for students who need accommodations.

 - Using high-quality digital texts.

-Please review the [link to main accessibility section of website] for our detailed accessibility policies and workflows.
+- Please review the Make a Course Accessible page for our detailed accessibility policies and workflows.

 - Meeting the Accessibility Needs of Adult Students

 This blog post describes the incidence of adult students with disabilities in online classes and why it is important to anticipate their needs.